apache/mxnet/docs/static_site/src/pages/get_started/build_from_source.md

 2. MKL | `USE_MKL_IF_AVAILABLE`
 3. MKLML (downloaded) | `USE_MKLML`
 4. Apple Accelerate | `USE_APPLE_ACCELERATE_IF_AVAILABLE` | Mac only
-5. OpenBLAS | `BLAS` | Options: Atlas, Open, MKL, Apple
+5. OpenBLAS | `USE_BLAS` | Options: atlas, openblas, mkl, apple, blas

 Note: If `USE_MKL_IF_AVAILABLE` is set to False then MKLML and MKL-DNN will be disabled as well for configuration backwards compatibility.

-For embedded platforms (all other and if cross compiled):

-1. OpenBLAS | `BLAS` | Options: Atlas, Open, MKL, Apple

-You can set the BLAS library explicitly by setting the BLAS variable to:
+You can set the BLAS library explicitly by setting the USE_BLAS variable to:

-* Atlas
-* Open
+* atlas
+* openblas (links with -lopenblas)
-* MKL
+* mkl
-* Apple
+* apple
+* blas (Netlib / generic, will link with -lblas)

 See the [cmake/ChooseBLAS.cmake](https://github.com/apache/incubator-mxnet/blob/master/cmake/ChooseBlas.cmake) file for the options.